patrocinio/cloud-private-bootcamp/Labs_development/Lab-RestrictedLogging_DJM.md

 [2.
 Modifying filebeat to only send certain logs](#filebeat)

 ## Overview
 Many organizations use a single ICP Cluster to host multiple *tenants*.
-These tenants are granted access to a given set of namespaces and resources and shouldn't be able to see or administer other namespaces owned by other tenants.
-Configuration is required to restrict the logs collected and analyzed by ELK to the correct namespaces.
-In this lab exercise you will install ELK in a namespace and then configure it to only collect certain logs.
+These tenants are granted access to a given set of namespaces and resources, and should not be able to see, or administer other namespaces that are owned by other tenants.
+Configuration is required to restrict the logs that are collected and analyzed by ELK to the correct namespaces.
+In this lab exercise, you install ELK in a namespace, and then configure it to only collect certain logs.

 ### Installing a dedicated ELK stack <a name="install"></a>
-In this section, you create a new namespace and install ELK using the IBM provided Helm Chart.
+In this section, you create a new namespace and install ELK by using the IBM provided Helm Chart.

 #### Create Persistent Volumes (PV)
 ELK requires two PVCs to function.
 The following steps walk you through the process of creating the PVs.

 **Note**: In this lab environment, the NFS Server is running on the icp-proxy node.
-In a *production* environment, a dedicated NFS Server will probably exist.
+In a *production* environment, a dedicated NFS Server probably exists.

 1. In a **terminal** session that is connected to your `proxy` node as the **root** user, run the following commands to create the directories that are mapped to the PV: